shellspec/shellspec/README.md

 ##### Subjects

-The subject is the target of verification.
+The subject is the target of the verification.

 ```sh
 The output should equal 4